don/ITP-DeviceToDatabase/02_Arduino/exercises/exercise3.md

 1. Switch to the config.h tab
     1. Update WiFi ssid and password
     1. Add the laptop's IP address
-    1. Add a http user and password
+    1. Add a http user and password (Look at the user and passwords in server3.js source code.)
     1. Add your device id
 1. Deploy the code the Arduino _Sketch -> Upload_
 1. Open the serial monitor to view the data _Tools -> Serial Monitor_

 What happens now when you visit http://localhost:3000 in a web browser?

-You can add and modify users and passwords in server3.js.
+You can add and modify the users and passwords in server3.js.
 Restart the server after saving edits.

 ## Encryption